oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 the change requires entirely shutting domain the domain, applying the change, and finally restarting the domain.
 Full domain restarts are discussed in [Full domain restarts]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#full-domain-restarts">}}).
-Supported and unsupported changes are discussed in detail later in this chapter in [Supported and unsupported updates](#supported-and-unsupported-updates).
+Supported and unsupported changes are discussed in [Supported and unsupported updates](#supported-and-unsupported-updates).

 _It is the administrator's responsibility to make the necessary changes to a domain resource in order to initiate the correct approach for an update._